gabriellareggiano/MEDIC/README.md

 ```
 Note: whenever you want to use MEDIC you will need to make sure you have the proper conda environment activated.
 You can list all environments with `conda env list` and activate your environment with `conda activate medic`

+#### If you have a modern GPU or problems with torch when running MEDIC
+Please set a specific torch version number by doing the following:
+- activate the MEDIC conda environment `conda activate medic`
+- go to the cloned MEDIC folder
+- edit the requirements.txt file
+  - set `torch==1.13.1` for GPUs
+  - set `torch==1.10` for Macs
+- do `pip install -e .` to update your installation

 ## Running MEDIC on your structure
 ### MEDIC background